beezwax/markdown-compiler/doc/tokenize.md

 A paragraph __with__ some *text*
 ```

-Because we are only going to match paragaphs, emphasized text and bold text -- no links,
+Because we are only going to match paragraphs, emphasized text and bold text — no links,
-lists, quotes, etc -- it makes sense to have the following tokens: `UNDERSCORE`;
+lists, quotes, etc — it makes sense to have the following tokens: `UNDERSCORE`;
 `TIMES`; `NEWLINE`; `TEXT` and `EOF`.

 So, for example, for the input `_Hello*` our tokenizer should return
 `[UNDERSCORE, TEXT="Hello", TIMES]`.
-Note that the tokenizer is quite simple,
+Note that the tokenizer is quite simple.
-it doesn't care whether the syntax is valid or not, it just regognizes the
+It doesn't care whether the syntax is valid or not; it just recognizes the
-bulding blocks.
+building blocks.

 Let's start with a test to define what our Tokenizer should do.
 We'll use
 [Minitest](https://github.com/seattlerb/minitest) for the specs.